mabdinur/starterprojectspring/README_FULL.md

 @TraceRestControllers fields:
 - Fields:
 Boolean: methodIsLogged

-Creates new span for every request.
-Sets name to HTTPMethod + url.
-If logMethodCall is true.
-Event: Controller Name + Method Name, is added

-### Create @TraceDatabase
+### Create @TraceHibernateDatabaseCalls

-This will have similar functionality to @TracedMethod.
-When placed on a method or class with a call to `java.sql.PreparedStatement.execute*`, this annotation will wrap that database call in a span.
-This tracer logs the status of the executed transaction as a span event.
+This annotation has similar functionality to @TracedMethod.
+When placed on a method or class with database calls using a Hibernate database, this will wrap that database call in a span.
+This span logs the status of the executed transaction as a span event.

 Example usage: